ahmedzacky/Quotes/README.md

 # Quotes DB

-This webapp is supposed to be a quote DB which I plan to publish to my friends to use it in real life.
+This webapp is supposed to be a quote DB which I plan to publish so my friends can use it in real life.

 I went through many interesting chats and found it hard to document if someone said something that's really cool.